OpenTTD/dibridge/README.md

 You have to create this bot yourself, by going to https://discord.com/developers/ and registering one.
 The Discord token can be found under `Bot`.

-After creating a bot, you need to invite this bot to your Discord channel.
-If you are not the owner of that channel, you would need to make the bot `Public` before the admin can add it.
-The bot needs at least `Send Messages`, `Read Messages` and `Manage Webhooks` permissions to operate in a channel.

 Additionally, the bot uses the following intents:
 - `messages`: to read messages.
 - `guilds`: to read channel information.